vackosar/vackosar.github.io/_posts/2020-09-15-double-descent-contrary-to-bias-variance-trade-off.md

 ## What is a generalization curve?

 It is defined as the test loss as a function of number of parameters of the model.
-The test loss is usually normalized by the number of parameters to remove irrelevant influence of increasing the dimension to loss function value.

 ##  Multiple Descent Proof for Linear Regression